Nishant KarajgikarUNIVERSAL FUND MEMBER

 Nishant's Story

 Nishant joined Watsi on October 30th, 2017.
-Five years ago, Nishant joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nishant's most recent donation supported Evans, a recent graduate from Kenya, to fund fracture repair surgery.
+Six years ago, Nishant joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nishant's most recent donation supported Sa, a 43-year-old woman from Thailand, to fund a total abdominal hysterectomy,.

 Impact